Southeast Queensland Horticultural Best Management Practice Program (SEQ Hort BMP)

 • Growers are eligible to participate if they:

-• operate a horticultural farming business within the SEQ Hort BMP Program’s catchment areas (see map above).
+• operate a horticultural farming business within the SEQ Hort BMP Program’s catchment areas (see above map).

-• undertake the Hort360 Water Quality module pre- and post- participation in the Incentive Program.
+• undertake benchmarking using the Hort360 Water Quality before and after participating in the Incentive Program.

-• agree to enter a formal grant agreement with Growcom and provide evidence that funded works were completed.
+• enter into a formal grant agreement with Growcom and provide evidence that funded works were completed.

 • have the capacity to meet the program requirements within the specified timeframe.